-Meet Ali Al Sardi, Saudi restaurateur and purveyor of Al Quds Restaurant’s Palestinian delights.
+Meet Ali Al Sardi, a Saudi restaurateur, and purveyor of Al Quds Restaurant’s Palestinian delights.

 Can you tell us a little about yourself?